-- Treating others with dignity and respect at all times. - Addressing and reporting inappropriate behavior and comments that are discriminatory, harassing, abusive, offensive, or unwelcome. - Fostering teamwork and employee participation, encouraging the representation of different employee perspectives. - Seeking out insights from employees with different experiences, perspectives, and backgrounds.

-- Avoiding slang or idioms that might not translate across cultures. - Constructively confronting the decisions or behaviors of others that are based on conscious or unconscious biases. - Being open-minded and listening when given constructive feedback regarding others' perception of your conduct.
+- Treating others with dignity and respect at all times. - Addressing and reporting inappropriate behavior and comments that are discriminatory, harassing, abusive, offensive, or unwelcome. - Fostering teamwork and employee participation, encouraging the representation of different employee perspectives. - Seeking out insights from employees with different experiences, perspectives, worldviews, and backgrounds. - Avoiding jargon, slang or idioms that do not translate across cultures or languages. - Considering and constructively address decisions or behaviors of others that appear to be based on conscious or unconscious biases. - Being open-minded and actively listening when given constructive feedback regarding others' perception of your conduct.

-6.03 Conflict of Interest
+6.04 Conflict of Interest